xCatG/ClaudeDesktopCommander/README.md

 - **Support for SSH** - Remote server command execution
 - **Installation troubleshooting guide** - Comprehensive help for setup issues

+## Website

+Visit our official website at [https://desktopcommander.app/](https://desktopcommander.app/) for the latest information, documentation, and updates.

 ## Media
 Learn more about this project through these resources: